Skip to content Skip to footer navigation

 You may make a protected disclosure if you are a current or former:

-(a) employee of CHOICE
+(a) employee of CHOICE;

-(b) officer of CHOICE
+(b) officer of CHOICE;

-(c) supplier of goods or services to CHOICE or an employee of a supplier
+(c) supplier of goods or services to CHOICE or an employee of a supplier;

-(d) associate of CHOICE
+(d) associate of CHOICE; or

 While you have to fall into one of these categories, you do not need to identify yourself.
 You can make a disclosure anonymously.